Where to find cheap places to eat in Tokyo? How to eat in Tokyo on a budget?

 Although Tokyo is one of the most expensive cities in the world, there are plenty of budget restaurants that offer delicious food at an affordable price.

-In this article, I share the list of my 10 favorite places to eat on a budget in Tokyo.
+In this article, I share my ten favorite places to eat on a budget in Tokyo.

 How much do you need to spend on food when traveling to Tokyo?

-If you’re traveling on a budget, expect to spend 300 – 500 Yen for breakfast, and around 700 – 1000 Yen each for lunch and dinner.
-Snacks can be found at markets, shopping streets, or at convenience stores.
+If you’re traveling on a budget, expect to spend 300 – 500 Yen for breakfast and around 700 – 1000 Yen each for lunch and dinner.
+You can find snacks at markets, shopping streets, or convenience stores.

-I usually choose the hostels that offer free breakfast or buy sandwiches at the convenience stores for breakfast.
+I usually choose the hostels that offer complimentary breakfast or buy sandwiches at the convenience stores for breakfast.

-Most restaurants in Japan offer free water, so to save the cost, don’t order drinks as it can add up.
+Most restaurants in Japan offer free water, so to save the cost, don’t order drinks as they can add up.

 If you plan to go out, visit the local izakaya for some drinks and grilled dishes.